 Corsair’s affordable keyboard does provide a button to lock the Windows key, however, along with a button for setting the illumination at various brightness levels and dedicated media keys.

-Technically, keyboards without the number pad (tenkeyless) are the most compact keyboards you can find, but Cooler Master’s MasterKeys Pro M is in a class of its own.
-It includes a number pad, but it’s shorter in width than the full-size “large” Pro L RGB version and wider than the “small” Pro S RGB version.
+While most people consider tenkeyless keyboards (those that lack a number pad) to be the most condensed keyboard, the Cooler MasterKeys Pro M RGB manages to be compact, but not leave out the number pad.
+That number pad also makes this keyboard smaller than the “large” Pro M, but more accessible than the “small” Pro M size.
 Thus, this “medium” Pro M version seemingly combines the best of both worlds by merging the number pad, arrow keys, and the INS/DEL/END keys into one solution.

-With the Pro M, there are no dedicated macro or media keys.
+Keep in mind that you won’t get any media or macro keys with this keyboard.
 On the macro front, you can assign commands to any key using the built-in “on-the-fly” system as seen with the other two models, or use Cooler Master’s software.
 Meanwhile, all media controls are piped through the function keys.
 But like the Pro L and Pro S versions, you get RGB per-key backlighting, a 32-bit processor handling your keystrokes, and silent tactile feedback via Cherry MX Brown switches.
 Versions served up with Cherry MX Blue, Red, and Silver switches are available as well.

 - The best mice for 2020